Continued from Clueless Mennonite

 As the song “Hand In My Pocket” started playing I tried so hard to concentrate on something else so I wouldn’t cry.
 But the tears just rolled down my face into the dishwater.

 George took the plate from my hands and put it on the counter.
 He dried my hands off and didn’t let go as he threw the towel on the floor.
 He pulled me right up against him, leaned against the counter, put his arms around me and hugged me really tight.
 He said, “It’s okay, Anna, just let it all out.”

 I cried through the whole song and took a few deep breaths, as I lifted my head I saw that his shirt was completely soaked from my tears.

 “I’m sorry I got your shirt all wet.
 Did you have any plans?
 Oh no, did I ruin your weekend?”

 “Anna, it’s just a f#cking shirt, don’t be sorry, it’s okay.
 Since I hadn’t talked to you in a while I was actually going to ride my motorcycle to the factory and visit you during lunch break.”

 “Oh, okay, that would have been really nice.”

 The phone rang.
 He went to answer it.
 He didn’t say much, he was just listening.
 I walked over to the window to see if the police were still there.
 They were walking up and down the sidewalk talking into their radios as it was getting darker.

-I went and lay down on the couch, closed my eyes and all I could see was flashing lights from the ambulance, fire trucks and police cars.
-George came, sat down on the couch beside me, picked up my feet and put them on his lap.
+I went and lay down on the couch, closed my eyes and all I could see were flashing lights from the ambulance, fire trucks, and police cars.
+George came, sat down on the couch beside me, picked up my feet, and put them on his lap.